A-Renu/Heap-management/README.md

 # Heap-management
 Simulation of heap management
-C program that implements heap management scheme using the Budyy system. ‘allocate’ and ‘free’ functions are implemented.
+C program that implements heap management scheme using the Buddy system. ‘allocate’ and ‘free’ functions are implemented.